 (Update 11/8/2018) A new clinical trial at the University of Colorado, Denver will try transdermal testosterone instead of injections alternating with enzalutamide.

 (Update Jan 11, 2020) A new clinical trial at Johns Hopkins will combine BAT and Xofigo.
 Prior treatment with chemo and/or no more than one kind of second-line antiandrogen are allowed but not required.
 Recall that the RESTORE trial suggested that response was limited to lymph nodes only, so Xofigo may be a complementary treatment.
+Treatments that induce double strand breaks, like BAT and Xofigo, may be complementary, especially when combined with immunotherapy (see this link).

 It will be important to determine, in future clinical trials, which men will respond to BAT and which men will not.
 Sadly, there may only be a survival benefit in a small subset of patients, although there is a quality of life benefit.
 Importantly, all clinical studies so far have only been Phase 2 trials in very small groups of patients.
 Larger trials will be necessary to prove safety and efficacy.
 There are already concerns about safety, so patients should not attempt BAT outside of a carefully monitored clinical trial.